Algeria says vote had 44 percent turnout, showing stability

-ALGIERS Algeria on Friday declared a 44 percent turnout in municipal elections where the ruling party was victorious, keen to show people remain engaged with the political process despite a lack of the reforms achieved in Arab uprisings elsewhere.
+ALGIERS Algeria on Friday declared a 44 percent turnout in municipal elections and said the ruling party was victorious, keen to show its people remained engaged in the political system despite a lack of reform achieved in Arab uprisings elsewhere.

-Memories of a vicious 1990s civil war between Islamists and the state that killed around 200,000 people have, analysts say, deterred Algerians from embarking on the mass protests that have swept away rulers in neighbouring Tunisia and Libya, as well as in Egypt and Yemen.
+Memories in the major energy-producing state of a vicious 1990s civil war between Islamists and the state that killed around 200,000 people have, analysts say, deterred Algerians back from mass protests like those that swept away rulers in neighbouring Tunisia and Libya, as well as Egypt and Yemen.

-But having avoided major unrest the energy-rich North African country of 37 million people still wants to strengthen the credibility of its political system and had aimed for a 40-45 turnout in Thursday's communal elections.
+But having avoided major unrest, the North African Arab state still wants to strengthen the credibility of its political system and had aimed for a 40-45 turnout in Thursday's communal elections to illustrate that there was no widespread apathy.

 Interior Minister Daho Ould Kablia, reading the results of the vote at a news conference, said the outcome was in line with expectations.
 "The results were foreseeable," he said.